joomengine/jcb-documentation/058-The-Quick-Hello-Word-with-JCB.md

 **[00:01:35](https://www.youtube.com/watch?v=MEKs1c7LfO8&t=00h01m35s)**

-Now that the package is imported, it’s ready to be compiled into a Joomla component.
+Now that the package is imported, it's ready to be compiled into a Joomla component.

 1. Navigate to:
    **Components → Component Builder → Compiler**